 #1 Yellowstone National Park

 The only thing in Montana that surpasses Glacier National Park is Yellowstone National Park.
 And the not-so-hidden secret is that most of Yellowstone is actually in Wyoming!
-Nevertheless, the two major entrances are in Montana (Gardiner and West Yellowstone) and Montanans certainly treat Yellowstone as part of their own culture.
+Nevertheless, three entrances are in Montana (Gardiner, West Yellowstone and Cooke City-Silver Gate) and Montanans certainly treat Yellowstone as part of their own culture.
 Just be prepared for crowds in summer and check out our Yellowstone National Park Planning Guide before you go.